ccnmtl/compiled3/content/articles/stats-css-transitions.md

 elements were aligned at the end of a transition.
 This could be addressed by programatically checking the dimensions of the elements.
-In this case, because the particular learning objectives are bound to the layout of the graphs, creating a responsive didn’t really make sense.
+In this case, because the particular learning objectives are bound to the layout of the graphs, creating a responsive didn't really make sense.

 The Stats Interactive site can be found [here](https://stats-interactives.ctl.columbia.edu/), and the Git Hub